All Episodes

 No, I had a ponytail at the back, and I probably didn't get my ass kicked because of that.

-They were like large um women on the opposing teams, and I yeah, and so it was actually he invited me to so I could like actually play uh with with the boys, but I was like 11 or 12, so um so I did a lot of things.
+You know, I uh, my coach, so I joined a girls' team, but there weren't enough um girls my age, they were like large um women on the opposing teams, and I, yeah, and so it was actually he invited me to so I could like actually play uh with with the boys, but I was like 11 or 12.

-I played in the band, I loved school, but like drama was something that I that I loved.
+I played in the band, I loved school, but like drama was something that I, that I loved.

-I did the school plays, and uh after high school, actually right before I graduated, I chopped off all my hair really short and dyed it dark.
+I did the school plays, and uh, after high school, actually, right before I graduated, I chopped off all my hair really short and dyed it dark.

 Um, I don't know if you've seen the movie Hackers, one of my favorites.